RSamaium/twitter-network/README.md

 1. Clone the project
 2. Type the command line: `npm install`
-3. Start the local server: `npm run dev`
+3. Start the SvelteJS server: `npm run dev`
+4. Start Express Server: `node server/www`
-4. Go to the port given by the previous command
+4. Go to the `localhost:8080`

 ## Technologies

 1. SigmaJS: In order to have a fluidity in the interaction with the network, we use WebGL with the SigmaJS library
 2. SvelteJS: Useful for inserting web components and interacting with forms and the network
+3. ExpressJS: For Server

 ## The data